sequentiabiotech/DRAGO-API/README.md

 and of the data exchange.

-When it is desired to analyze thousands of sequences at a time (e.g. full transcriptome or proteome), the analysis through the web interface might be not suitable.
-That is why we have created an API to perform DRAGO2 analyses in a programmatic way.
+When it is desired to analyze thousands of sequences at a time (e.g. full transcriptome or proteome), the analysis through the web interface might not be suitable.
+That is why we created an API to perform DRAGO2 analyses in a programmatic way.
 How to call the script?

 `bash drago2api.sh sequences.fasta > output.txt`